Blog

 The AI-native vs AI-bolted-on divide is becoming a moat

-Every existing SaaS is adding an AI assistant.
+Every SaaS is bolting on an AI assistant.
 That worked through 2025.
-The AI-native competitors with one-tenth the surface area are now arriving, and the divide is starting to compound.
-What incumbents and founders should do.
+AI-native rivals with a tenth of the surface area are arriving, and the divide is compounding.
+What to do about it.

 Customer Success